-The Role of Board Composition in Corporate Governance and Success of Banking Institutions in South-West Nigeria
+The Role of Board Composition in Corporate Governance and the Success of Banking Institutions in South-West Nigeria

 Abstract

-This study examines the role of board composition in corporate governance and organizational success in banking institutions in South-West Nigeria.
+This study examines the role of board composition in corporate governance and organizational success in banking institutions in South-Western Nigeria.
 Using an ex-post-facto research design, the study targeted bankers across six states: Lagos, Ogun, Oyo, Osun, Ondo, and Ekiti.
 A sample of 600 bankers from banks in Lagos, Ogun, and Oyo states was selected through random sampling.
 Data were collected using questionnaires, with results analyzed through mean and standard deviation.
 The findings reveal differing perspectives between senior and junior bankers.
 Senior bankers disagreed with the view that banks are more effective and secure when directors involved in daily operations are part of the board, citing concerns about operational interference.
 On the other hand, junior bankers disagreed with the idea that optimal board size is crucial for effective governance, emphasizing the importance of a balanced and diverse board to promote efficient decision-making.
 The study concludes that board composition significantly influences organizational success in the banking sector.
 It recommends that banks, regardless of board size, clearly define the roles and responsibilities of board members to ensure accountability and reduce conflicts.
 This will enhance board effectiveness, improve corporate governance, and contribute to better organizational outcomes in the banking industry.

 Keywords: Banking Institutions, Board Composition, Corporate Governance, Organizational Success, South-West Nigeria